Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Intersection Searching with Query Arcs amid Plates

 Denote by $S(m)$ the maximum storage used by the data structure for a subproblem involving at most $m$ plates.
 For $m\le n_0$, $S(m)=O(m)$.
-For $m > n_0$, Propositions~\ref{prop:onzf} and~\ref{prop:wide} imply that the secondary structures for a subproblem of size $m$ require $O^*(m)$ space.
+For $m > n_0$, the aforementioned Lemmas~\ref{prop:wide} and~\ref{lem:onzf} imply that the secondary structures for a subproblem of size $m$ require $O^*(m)$ space.
 Therefore $S(m)$ obeys the recurrence:

-where $c_2$ is the constant as defined above.
-Starting with $m=n$, we unfold the recurrence until we reach subproblems of size at most $n_0 = n^{1/3}$, that is, we reach level $i$ with $n/D^{2i} \approx n^{1/3}$, or $D^i \approx O(n^{1/3})$.
-The overall storage that we accumulate so far, dominated by the storage at level $i$, is therefore